-Plus two additional computer science or business administration courses at the 200-level or above.
+Students also complete two additional Computer Science or Business Administration courses at the 200-level or above.

-Requirements for Concentration in Information Technology
+Requirements for a B.S. in Computer Information Systems with a Concentration in Information Technology

 DEGREE: Bachelor of Science

-Liberal Arts and Sciences Core 49 credits
+Liberal Arts and So ciences Core 49 credits

-Computer Information Systems 49 credits
+Computer Information tion Systems 49 credits

-Open Electives 22 credits
+Open Electives ,, 22 credits

-Total
+· .